lexfeathers/lexfeathers.ca/posts/re-assembling-a-smaller-bedroom-studio.md

 This is a really goofy way to hang a bass trap.
 It is, however, the cost of having really goofy corner angles in your room.
 Thankfully, this room is of newer-construction than my old one, meaning that it's not impossible to locate studs behind 100 year-old plaster and lath.
 We've got drywall here, baby!!!

-One must imagine Sysiphus happy.
+One must imagine Sisyphus happy.

 Another notable thing I was able to do here is install an ethernet port on the wall near where my desktop sits.
 Gigabit ethernet.
 We love her.